-On 30th of July, as our regular end of month winery feature, Cutler & Co. are showcasing the wines of Oakdene Vineyards.
+On 27th of August, as our regular end of month winery feature, Cutler & Co. are showcasing the wines of Quealy Winemakers.

-Enjoy our Sunday Lunch menu alongside a set of three glasses of Oakdene’s wines (of your choice) for $45 per person.
+Enjoy our Sunday Lunch menu alongside a set of three glasses of Quealy’s wines (of your choice) for $45 per person.

 Our Sunday Lunch menu begins with a selection of appetisers and entrées designed to share at the table, then a set main course, followed by dessert or cheese, priced at $75 per person.